applejag/notes-old/people/juval-lowy/allure-of-the-free-lunch.md

 > "Nothing worse than responding 'We will fix it.
 No sweat!'"

+## First law of thermodynamics

+The first law of thermodynamics is about the conservation of energy, meaning that no energy can be created nor destroyed; energy can only be transformed.

+In simpler terms: Energy cannot be created out of thin air.
+To get some output, you must give it some input.

+Or in other words: *You cannot add value without sweating.*

 ## Alchemists

 Alchemism is an old profession to turn dirt into gold.
 This has never been proven